 - Project leader:Dr. Aurélie Bellanger (lamin A and EMT), Dr. Marie Rogne (microproteins)

-- Info:3D genome organization is altered in cancers.
-Levels of lamin A/C often vary between and within tumors, but their implications in cancer development are unclear.
-We study the role of lamin A/C, as a genome organizer, in breast cancer progression.
+- Info:Levels of A-type nuclear lamins often vary between tumors and within tumors, but their roles in cancer development are unclear.
+We study the role of lamin A/C, as a genome organizer, in breast cancer progression through EMT.
 In addition, pioneer transcription factors are commonly dysregulated in cancer, and are often linked to cancer aggressiveness.
-We exploit properties of microproteins and how they affect transcription factors to target transcription factor activity in aggressive bone metastases.
+We exploit biophysical properties of microproteins to target transcription factor activity in aggressive, treatment-resistant bone metastases.

 Project participants